Fred Mutuweta

-Fredrick "Fred" Muteweta (born November 4, 1971 in Kampala) is a retired boxer from Uganda, who represented his native country at the 1988 Summer Olympics in Seoul, South Korea in the light-flyweight class.
+Fredrick Muteweta (born 4 November 1971, in Kampala) is a retired boxer from Uganda, who represented his native country at the 1988 Summer Olympics in Seoul, South Korea in the light-flyweight class.
 There he was defeated in the second round by Wayne McCullough of Ireland.
 In the bantamweight class at the 1992 Summer Olympics, he was once again defeated in his opening bout, once again by Wayne McCullough.

 He also represented Uganda at the 1991 All-Africa Games, winning a gold medal as a bantamweight and at the 1994 Commonwealth Games, winning a bronze medal in the bantamweight category.

 Muteweta made his professional debut in 1996, and retired after ten professional bouts, losing five and winning five.